Plixo2/Galactic/Readme.md

 class with `--enable-preview` as vm flag.

 The Main class compiles the File in `/resources/standalone/HelloWorld.stella` and builds it to `/resources/build.jar`.
+See the [Config](resources/config.toml) file, to configure the build process.

 This jar can be executed with `java -jar build.jar` and will print `Hello World!` to the console.

 Folders can also be opened.
 The Module Systems works like in java, so you can import classes from other files and packages.